 If the meter or water lines are not in a properly heated area, wrap your meter and water lines with insulation and/or heat tapes (Available at local hardware stores).

 - In extreme cases of cold, let one of your faucets run very slowly.
 A slight increase in your water bill may be better than the costly task of replacing frozen meters, water pipes, or property damage.

 Check to see if your meter has a "leak detector" on it.
 A leak detector is very useful in problem solving, if you suspect you have a leak in your home or business.
 When you are sure that nobody is using water, check the red dial.
 It should not be turning.
 The slightest movement means that water is being registered by the meter.
-A meter can not turn with water flowing through it.
+A meter can not turn without water flowing through it.